Cogeneration

 Log in

-Cronulla Wastewater Treatment Plant is one of 30 wastewater treatment and water recycling plants in Greater Sydney.
+Cronulla is one of about 30 water resource recovery facilities in Greater Sydney.
 Here, we treat wastewater to a tertiary standard.
 We use some of the treated water for on-site reuse and return the rest to the environment.

 Recycled water applications: We reuse some water on-site for industrial purposes like washing down equipment and filter backwashes.